Will there be a white Christmas in Edinburgh? Here's the weather forecast for Christmas Day

 What is the weather forecast for Christmas Eve in Edinburgh?

-Christmas Eve (Friday, December 24) will be a rainy day in Edinburgh.
+Christmas Eve (Friday, December 24) will be overcast with the chance of rain.

-There’s a 50-60% chance of light rain from 7am to 2pm, according to the Met Office, and then there will be cloudy skies into the evening.
+There’s a 50 chance of light rain at midday, according to the Met Office, and then there will be cloudy skies into the evening.

 The temperature will reach around 5 degrees celcius.